Australian English Vs. American English: Know the Difference

 Is it ‘color’ or ‘colour’ in Australia?

-It is spelled ‘colour’ in both Australian and British English.
+It is spelt ‘colour’ in both Australian and British English.
 However, you’ll notice the spelling ‘color’ in American English.

 This blog was all about the differences between Australian and American English.
 For booking the best accommodation abroad to start your study abroad experience you can contact Fly Homes at 1800572118.